museuminabox/brain/API.md

 * UUID for the box to be created, as parameter `id`.
 * The Hardware ID, as entered by the user.
 A string as parameter `hardware_id`.
+* The box's exterior description.
+A string as parameter `exterior`.

 ### Success response